ebkr/r2modmanPlus/README.md

 If you're coming from versions prior to 3.0.0, you'll need to manually update, and profiles won't carry across.

 ## Updates
+### 3.0.9
+- Delete configs in editor
+- Profile importing shows progress
+- Version number when clicked takes you to that mod's version page.
+- Download progress has been rounded, no more recurring numbers.

 ### 3.0.8
 - Tags!
 - Squashed some bugs